-The researchers say that, in addition to these expert groups, “smartphones present an opportunity to understand how regular life shapes the brains of regular people.”
+The researchers say that, besides these expert groups, “smartphones present an opportunity to understand how regular life shapes the brains of regular people.”

 The brain is regarded as a scientific mystery.
 Touting the economic and scientific success of the Human Genome Project, President Obama announced during his 2013 State of the Union address a campaign to map the brain.
 The BRAIN Initiative has been projected to cost roughly $3 billion over the course of a decade, and funding only began to be distributed in September 2014.
 Hopefully, future research – both from Dr. Ghosh and the BRAIN Initiative – will reveal more about the brain.